usexfg/fuego/README.md

 And it is here.
 ________________________________________________________________________________________________________

-{DRAGONGLASS} ~Anonymous Encrypted Digital Currency~  ....that kills white walkers.
+{DRÆGONGLASS}  Anonymous Encrypted Digital Currency  ....that kills white walkers.
 Built upon CryptoNote technologies.
 Read the CryptoNote white paper at https://cryptonote.org/whitepaper.pdf

 ________________________________________________________________________________________________________________